 Southern California (SoCal) is one of the most beautiful places to live in the world.
+It has the 10 best cities in SoCal for newcomers who want to live in Southern California.
 The heat is manageable and the seasons rarely dipping below sixty-five degrees.
 SoCal and sunshine are practically interchangeable words.

 In SoCal, the beach, the mountains, and the desert are all accessible with a short drive.
 SoCal living means escaping the heat on a whim to cool off in the mountains.
 Or embracing the heat to relax in the desert after a game of golf.